-I spent some time researching ideas for blessings to give at a Blessingway ceremony.
+Looking for for blessings to give at a Blessingway ceremony?
 Here are a few poems and quotations that I thought were relevant for the context that might give you some inspirations.

 The moment a child is born, the mother is also born.
 She never existed before.
 The woman existed, but the mother, never.
 A mother is something absolutely new. ~Rajneesh

 No language can express the power, and beauty, and heroism, and majesty of a mother’s love.
 It shrinks not where man cowers, and grows stronger where man faints, and over wastes of worldly fortunes sends the radiance of its quenchless fidelity like a star. ~Edwin Hubbell Chapin